 e. a new minimum GPA requirement to participate in fraternity recruitment

-The assignment of student groups to Greek houses in the Loy Center for the 2011-2012 was done in consultation with a campus-wide committee of faculty and staff who reviewed the application of each group.
+The assignment of student groups to fraternity and sorority houses in the Loy Center for the 2011-2012 academic year was done in consultation with a campus-wide committee of faculty and staff who reviewed each group's housing application.
 Fraternities and sororities were evaluated on their performance for the past three years in the areas of scholarship, contributions to the campus, leadership, service and philanthropy, and history of conduct/house damages for the past three years.
 Each fraternity and sorority was given feedback on their performance, in some cases with time bound requirements for improvements in order to keep their assigned house beyond next year.
 Since its initial implementation in 2011, the tri-annual application for fraternity and sorority housing continues to serve as a means of holding chapters accountable for their academic performance and impact on Elon University's campus.

 Following in the footsteps of a number of colleges and Universities such as William & Mary and Wake Forest, Elon made use of the services of the Fraternity/Sorority Coalition Assessment Project, a national program which assesses the overall health of the fraternity and sorority community through data analyses and interviews with various campus constituencies.
-Four assessment experts reviewed multiple pieces of data on the performance of fraternities and sororities.
-They visited the campus on September 29-30 and interviewed multiple groups of students, administrators and faculty.
+Four assessment experts reviewed multiple pieces of data in order to assess the performance of fraternities and sororities.
+In 2010, they visited the campus on September 29-30 and interviewed multiple groups of students, administrators and faculty.
 A campus committee of faculty, administrators, alumni and students staff defined the outcomes and shaped the agenda for these experts' visit, and evaluated the information they presented in the Coalition Assessment Project Report.
-Information from this report was the basis for the Greek Summit held in February of 2011.
-The aim of the Summit was to develop a strategic plan for Greek Life.
+Information from this report served as the basis for the Greek Summit held in February of 2011.
+The aim of the Summit was to develop a strategic plan for fraternity and sorority life at Elon.

-In early February the Greek community hosted a Greek Summit that was attended by 125 student leaders, alumni, faculty and staff advisors, as well as national representatives from Elon’s current Greek organizations.
-The attendees were able to attend breakout sessions focused on the topics of community, philanthropy and service, leadership and mentorship, scholarship, and personal and chapter accountability.
-During the Greek Summit there was a review of the Fraternity and Sorority Coalition Assessment Project (LINK) by the Director of Greek Life, Shana Plasters.
+In early February the Greek community hosted a Greek Summit that was attended by 125 student leaders, alumni, faculty and staff advisors, as well as national representatives from Elon’s fraternity and sorority organizations.
+The attendees were able to participate in sessions focused on the topics of community, philanthropy and service, leadership and mentorship, scholarship, and personal and chapter accountability.
+During the Greek Summit, there was a review of the Fraternity and Sorority Coalition Assessment Project (LINK) by the former Director of Greek Life, Shana Plasters.
 This assessment was in furtherance of the effort to learn more about the strengths of the current Greek system and also identify areas of growth; we believe this is essential information as the University moves toward making Greek Life a community of excellence at Elon University.
-At the Summit, each of the chapters conducted a critical review of their strengths and weaknesses as a chapter and community and committed to tangible action items to be completed this semester in each of the following areas: academics/scholarship, personal & chapter accountability, leadership/mentorship, service/philanthropy, and overall community building.
-This planning effort will continue to be a part of the annual accreditation for success by each chapter.
-The Greek community at Elon will actively engage a strategic path towards creating and sustaining an exemplary model of Greek Life.
-Much like a three legged stool, the University, national offices, and the alumni will need to strengthened their collaboration to support the undergraduates as they engage initiatives such as:
+At the Summit, each of the chapters conducted a critical review of their strengths and weaknesses as a chapter and community, and committed to tangible action itemswhich they would complete that semester in each of the following areas: academics/scholarship, personal & chapter accountability, leadership/mentorship, service/philanthropy, and overall community building.
+This planning effort has continued to be an integral component of each chapter's the annual accreditation for success.
+The fraternity and sorority community at Elon will actively engage a strategic path towards creating and sustaining an exemplary model of fraternity and sorority life.
+The University, national offices, and the alumni will need to strengthen their collaboration to support the undergraduates as they engage initiatives such as:

 a.
-Enhancing the Loy Center community to develop a more vibrant residential community.
+Enhance the Loy Center in order to develop a more vibrant residential community.

 b.
-Develop strategies to actively support a stronger balance in college life for Greek students, while increasing transparency of Greek Life at Elon.
+Develop strategies to actively support a stronger balance in college life for fraternity and sorority members, while increasing transparency of fraternity and sorority life at Elon.

 c.
-Leadership Development – in partnership with the Office of Greek Life, the Center for Leadership, the Career Center, and their national offices each chapter should implement leadership development programs for all members of the organization that are intentional and progressive for each year a member is at Elon.
+Leadership Development – in partnership with the Office of Fraternity and Sorority Life, the Center for Leadership, the Career Center, and their national offices, each chapter should implement leadership development programs for all members of the organization that are intentional and progressive for each year a member is at Elon.

 d.
 In partnership with the Elon administration, each sorority and fraternity should engage their national office resources to develop wise risk management assessment and response strategies and protocols.

-Greek Life at Elon has been and continues to be an important part of the undergraduate experience for many students.
+Fraternity and sorority life at Elon has been, and continues to be, an important part of the undergraduate experience for many students.
 In order to ensure its continued viability the Elon fraternity and sorority community must embrace and actively pursue a vision that stresses support for the University’s academic mission and responsibilities for membership in the larger Elon community.